 For travellers looking for the perfect blend of country and small town, Halton Hills delivers just the right balance.
 The area of Halton Hills offers a unique combination of two urban centres and several hamlets surrounded by rural countryside and natural attractions, including portions of the Niagara Escarpment and the Bruce Trail.
 A short distance from Toronto, Halton Hills serves as a great little getaway trip, with hiking opportunities, farmers’ markets, boutique shopping and casual dining.

-To learn more about all there is to see and do in Halton Hills, scroll down or visit the town's tourism website.
+To learn more about all there is to see and do in Halton Hills, scroll down or visit the tourism website.